Member of Oregon State Bar Since 1981

 Arbitration is a conflict resolution process where the parties present evidence to the arbitrator and make arguments for how they believe the conflict should be resolved.
 The arbitrator then makes a decision, usually called an award, which resolves the conflict.
 An arbitrator is like a private judge.
 Arbitration is less formal than a court trial and usually far less expensive.
 It can usually be done sooner and much more quickly than the formal court process.
 If the parties have attorneys the attorneys usually participate in arbitration.

-If you have questions about either arbitration or mediation feel free to contact me on the Contact page.
+If you have questions about attorney representation, arbitration or mediation feel free to contact me on the Contact page.

 If you would like to subscribe to one of my free monthly newsletters (Oregon Family Law or Oregon Criminal Law) please go to the Newsletter page.